timescale/docs/timescaledb/how-to-guides/install-timescaledb/installation-debian.md

 ## Install self-hosted TimescaleDB on Debian-based systems
-You can host TimnescaleDB yourself, on your Debian or Ubuntu system.
+You can host TimescaleDB yourself, on your Debian or Ubuntu system.
 These instructions use the `apt` package manager on these distributions:

 *   Debian 9 Stretch